suhlig/gobot-sensors/README.markdown

 # TODO

+* Cross-compile before deployment
+* Determine the SHA
+  - Use the output of `git rev-parse --short HEAD` to get the short commit SHA
+  - If `git status --porcelain` is empty, the workspace is clean
+  - If not clean, append something like '_dev-$(date "+%FT%T%z")' to the last commit SHA
+* Inject the version into the go binary [at build time](https://stackoverflow.com/a/11355611/3212907)
+* Print the application version number at startup
 * Exit on humidity read failure so that systemd restarts the daemon
-* Print the application version number at startup:
-  - Use the output of `git rev-parse --short HEAD` to get the short commit SHA
-  - Add a version variable to the go code that [needs to be set at build time](https://stackoverflow.com/a/11355611/3212907)- Check with `git diff-index --quiet HEAD -- sensors.go` whether the source file has uncommitted changes
-  - If there are uncommitted changes, append something like '_dev-$(date "+%FT%T%z")' to the last commit SHA
-  - set the variable at build time